 Starting on New Water

-Look for universal bass attractors first: points, channel bends, visible cover, and protected spawning areas.
-These elements hold bass almost everywhere they exist.
-They give you starting points while you learn the specific water.
+Start with universal bass magnets: points, channel bends, visible cover, protected pockets.
+These hold fish almost everywhere.
+They’re your starting grid while you learn the water’s personality.

 Seasonal Considerations